 Foundry of the Consuls

-, : Sacrafice Foundry of the Consuls: Put two 1/1 colorless Thopter artifact creature tokens with flying onto the battlefield.
+, : Sacrifice Foundry of the Consuls: Create two 1/1 colorless Thopter artifact creature tokens with flying.

 Foundry of the Consuls Discussion

 3 months ago